Audiveris/audiveris/docs/_pages/ui_tools/text.md

 When we OCR a chord name word, Audiveris may be able to decode it as a chord name and thus wrap it within a chord name sentence.

-If Audiveris has failed, we can still force the chord name role (at sentence level) and type in the missing `b` or `#` characters if so needed (at word level).
+If Audiveris has failed, we can still force the chord name role (at the sentence level) and type in the missing `b` or `#` characters if so needed (at the word level).
 The chord name will then be decoded on-the-fly with its new textual content.

 Note we don't have to manually enter the true sharp or flat signs.
-Entering them via their Unicode value is a bit tricky, and finally useless.
+Entering them via their Unicode value is a bit tricky and, in the end, useless.
-Instead, when a text has been recognized or assigned as a chord name, its internal `b` or `#` characters are automatically replaced by their true alteration signs.
+Instead, when text has been recognized or assigned as a chord name, its internal `b` or `#` characters are automatically replaced by their true alteration signs.
 For example, we can type "Bb" then press `Enter` and the chord name will be translated and displayed as "B♭".